 - Move the brush back and forth in short, semi-circle strokes several times.

 - Brush the outer surfaces of each tooth, top and bottom, keeping the bristles angled against your gum.

 - Use the same method on the inside surfaces of all the teeth, still using short back and forth strokes.

 - Clean the inside surfaces of the front teeth by tilting the brush vertically and make several gentle up and down strokes with the front part of the brush.

-- You should not forget your tongue, brushing it will help freshen your breath and clean your mouth by removing bacteria.
+- Don't forget your tongue.
+Brushing it will help freshen your breath and clean your mouth by removing bacteria.

 Basic Flossing Tips

 As an essential part of your routine, flossing removes plaque from between the teeth, areas where gum disease can begin.
 Tips to remember:

 - Wind roughly 20cm of floss around middle fingers of each hand.
 Hold each end of the floss between your thumbs and index fingers, leaving about 2cm to 3cm of length in between.
 You should use your thumbs to direct the floss between your upper teeth.

 - Keeping the length of floss nice and firm between fingers, use index fingers to direct the floss between the lower teeth.